The chaplaincy team provides pastoral and spiritual care for students and staff of all faiths and none.

 We are not trained counsellors and the pastoral care we offer is not professional counselling.
 However, we are interested in journeys through life and will therefore listen attentively to whatever it is you want to share.
-We will listen attentively no matter what path you find yourself on.
 We believe that every individual has an inherent dignity – or put another way, that each of us is essentially good.
-This means that we welcome our encounters with other people knowing that we might learn as much from you as you might from us.
+This means that we welcome encounters with other people knowing that we might learn as much from you as you might from us.
 We know that life is full of beginnings and endings, sad times and happy times, joys and challenges and that sometimes we need company and a listening ear.
 After listening we may suggest you access other support services and can help you with that.
 Naturally, we are always happy to talk about religion, faith and spirituality but in the context of pastoral care we would only do that at your request.

-We are a place of support for your spiritual journey, offering sacred space, companionship and conversation no matter what your starting place is and whether or not you consider yourself to be ‘religious’ or ‘spiritual’.
+We are a place of support for your spiritual journey, offering sacred space, companionship and conversation no matter what your starting place is and whether or not you consider yourself to be religious or spiritual.
 We also offer specific support for religious needs – finding people and practical resources to enable you to practice your faith on and off campus.
 We have close connections with the Cornwall Faith Forum who help us to link students and staff with smaller faith communities that have a less visible presence on campus.
 We also offer support for anybody finding it difficult to be a person of faith and advocate on your behalf when necessary; and we enjoy helping with relevant academic projects that involve faith or spirituality.

 Our Chaplaincy Team

-Hi, my name is Jan and I am a Quaker.
+Hi!
 I moved to Cornwall ten years ago with my husband and two cats.
 Sadly, my cats grew old here and are no longer part of the family.
 I am a vegan who loves baking and I enjoy being part of Red River Singers.
 I love walking, gardening, reading, labyrinths and laughing.
 I’m looking forward to meeting you.

-I have been a chaplain for four years.
+Hi!
 I retired to Cornwall five years ago having taught History and Criminology for thirty years in various universities upcountry.
 My two golden retriever dogs Obie and Bailey come into the chaplaincy with me on a Friday and they love their contact with the students.
 I go to Harbour church and I am also involved in a non-denominational discussion/prayer group in Mawnan Smith.
 I am also helping my wife to build a contemplative garden in land behind our house on the Helford Estuary

+Hello!
 I am a Father to four and a Grandfather to seven and they are usually located in four Countries on three Continents!
 I have lived in London, Essex, Hertfordshire, Wales … and Paraguay!
 When repairing a car way back in the ’70’s the owner, whilst watching and waiting, reflected on my surname A.M.O.S.S. and suddenly said “All…Manner…Of…Services…Supplied!”

-New to this chaplaincy role, I’m pleased to be here for anyone who feels Pagan, Buddhist, polytheist, atheist, agnostic, animist, pantheist, discordian, ‘spiritual but not religious’, ‘out there’ or generally ‘other’.
+Hi!
+I’m pleased to be here for anyone who feels Pagan, Buddhist, polytheist, atheist, agnostic, animist, pantheist, discordian, ‘spiritual but not religious’, ‘out there’ or generally ‘other’.